-Note on applicability: internal inspections are carried out when more than one entity (group members, sites, service providers, subcontractors) are included in the certificate.
+Note on applicability: internal inspections are carried out when more than one entity (group members, sites, service providers, subcontractors) is included in the certificate.

-Management yearly carries out a self-assessment to evaluate its own compliance and that of all actors in its certification scope with the Rainforest Alliance Sustainable Agricul-1.4.2 ture Standard
+1.4.2 Management carries out a yearly self-assessment to evaluate its own compliance and that of all actors in its certification scope with the Rainforest Alliance Sustainable Agriculture Standard.